-The Book of the Week is “Opium Fiend” by Steven Martin, published in 2012.
-This ebook is the personal account of an opium lover living in Bangkok in the last two decades.
+The Book of the Week is “First Comes Love, Then Comes Malaria” by Eve Brown-Waite, published in 2009.
+This is the personal account of an adventurous idealist.